hyuny223/chl-xycar-projects/README.md

 ## 2nd - More sophisticated image processing
 Second project is for mor sophisticated image processing.
-It is based "Brightness Difference Lane Detection".
+It is based on "Brightness Difference Lane Detection".
-For Robustness against change of Brightness of driving environment, I use maintaining average brightness.
+For Robustness against change of Brightness of driving environment, I maintain average brightness.
 And to prepare for lane loss, I use very basic Kalman filter, not WMVF above.
 However the performance is not good.
 It is necessary to adjust the value according to the environment.

 ![image](https://user-images.githubusercontent.com/58837749/184783881-2eccbf1a-9a7f-4f65-a53e-1baa1ad652b8.png)
 (Green Box - original lane, Red Box - predicted lane using kalman filter)